animator/learn-python/contrib/machine-learning/IntroToCNNs.md

         return input_matrix * dropout_mask
 ```

-Run the below command to generate output, based on random input and filter matrices.
+Run the below command to generate output with random input and filter matrices, depending on the given size.

 ```python
 input_shape = (5, 5)